anthofflab/MimiPAGE2009.jl/docs/src/validation.md

 addcomponent(m, co2emissions)
 ```

-Then we set the parameters (baseline emissions and CO2 emissions growth) using exogenous values from PAGE 2009, which are saved in the data folder.
+Then we set the component inputs (baseline emissions and CO2 emissions growth) using exogenous values from PAGE 2009, which are saved in the data folder.
 ```
-setparameter(m, :co2emissions, :e0_baselineCO2emissions, readpagedata(m,"data/e0_baselineCO2emissions.csv"))
+setparameter(m, :co2emissions, :e0_baselineCO2emissions, readpagedata(m, "data/e0_baselineCO2emissions.csv"))
 setparameter(m, :co2emissions, :er_CO2emissionsgrowth, readpagedata(m, "data/er_CO2emissionsgrowth.csv"))
 ```

-Then we run our model, save the output to "emissions."
-We then load exogenous PAGE 2009 data on emisions and save this to emissions_compare.
+Then we run our model, save the output to the `emissions` variable.
+We
+then load exogenous PAGE 2009 data on emisions into the
+`emissions_compare` variable.
 We test to see if the output from our model matches that from PAGE within 1e-3 precision (it does).

 ```
 ##running Model
 run(m)

-emissions= m[:co2emissions,  :e_regionalCO2emissions]
+emissions = m[:co2emissions,  :e_regionalCO2emissions]

 # Recorded data
-emissions_compare=readpagedata(m, "test/validationdata/e_regionalCO2emissions.csv")
+emissions_compare = readpagedata(m, "test/validationdata/e_regionalCO2emissions.csv")

 @test emissions ≈ emissions_compare rtol=1e-3

 ```

-The graph below shows the output from both PAGE 2009 and PAGE MIMI.
+The graph below shows the output from both PAGE 2009 and Mimi PAGE.

 ![CO2graph](assets/co2graph.png)

 ## Probabilistic validation

-For the probabilistic version of the model, we graphed and compared distributions of total damages, total preventative costs, total adaptation costs, and total effects.
-Differences between quantiles of the distribution for 4 model end-point variables are shown in the graph below.
-Error bars show the 95% confidence interval associated with sampling uncertainty only for Mimi-PAGE (i.e. they under-estimate the true uncertainty of the difference between PAGE09 and Mimi-PAGE)
+For the probabilistic version of the model, we graphed and compared
+distributions of total damages, total preventative costs, total
+adaptation costs, and total effects.
+Differences between quantiles of
+the distribution for 4 model end-point variables are shown in the
+graph below.
+Error bars show the 95% confidence interval associated
+with sampling uncertainty only for Mimi PAGE (i.e. they under-estimate
+the true uncertainty of the difference between PAGE09 and Mimi PAGE)

-Distributions matched closely (<1.5% difference) for all outputs, based on ____(10,000?) runs.
+Distributions matched closely (<1.5% difference) for all outputs,
+based on 100,000 runs.

 ![MC-validation.JPG](assets/MC-validation.JPG)